samvantran/angular-s3-crud-app/readme.md

 _artist: Michael Firman http://www.firmanproductions.com/_

 We're looking for full-stack developers that are hungry to learn and can deliver functioning products.
 Write a simple AngularJS application that allows CRUD (create, read, update, delete).

+#### Requirements
 The application should accomplish the following tasks:
 - A user can upload a file through the web browser (create)
 - A user can view a list of all the files they have uploaded (read)
 - A user can download any file that they have previously uploaded (read)
 - A user can change the name of a file they have uploaded (update)
 - A user can delete a file that they have uploaded (delete)

 Feel free to employ any UI/UX patterns that you like, as long as you can justify your decisions.
-This should be a challenging exercise on its own, but here are some bonuses that would make you stand out:
+This should be a challenging exercise on its own, but feel free to take it as far as you can.

+#### Bonuses
+Here are some bonuses that would make you stand out:
   - tests -- unit tests or integration tests; if you can get a test suite up and running and have a couple of meaningful tests, we will be very impressed
   - styling/design -- it doesn't have to be [worrydream.com](worrydream.com), but you want users to actually use it
   - a build process -- use gulp or grunt to concatenate your application code with all of your dependencies, minify/uglify, run JSLint, etc